Vortex Lattice Melting Line in Superconductors with Paramagnetic Pair-Breaking: Lindemann Criterion

 \section{Lindemann Criterion}

 The Ginzburg-Landau (GL) Hamiltonian we use in the main text of this paper takes the form

-where $N(0)$ is the electronic density of states per spin in the normal state.
+under a magnetic field parallel to the $z$-axis, where $N(0)$ is the electronic density of states per spin in the normal state.
 In eq.(\ref{GL}), it was assumed that the order parameter $\Delta$ is already in its lowest Landau level ($n=0$ LL) subspace, and that the mean field $H_{c2}(T)$ line is given by $a_0=0$ as far as $V_4$ is not negative.
 A microscopic derivation of eq.(\ref{GL}) in the presence of PPB was performed previously \cite{AI03,RI07}, and the details of the coefficients appearing in eq.(\ref{GL}) are given in Appendix.
 In low enough fields and at higher temperatures where PPB is negligible, the coefficients $B$ and $V_4$ are positive, while $C$ and $V_6$ are negative and are conventionally assumed to be zero in such cases.
 On the other hand, in the situations with strong PPB, the coefficients $C$ and $V_6$ change their sign with decreasing the temperature and with increasing the field, and, upon cooling further, $V_4$ and $B$ become negative in higher fields.
 A negative $B$ implies that a FFLO state with a modulation parallel to the field tends to form upon cooling.
 On the other hand, a negative $V_4$ implies that the mean field $H_{c2}$ transition is of first order, although, in real systems with SC fluctuation, this first order transition never occurs in reality and is reflected just as a crossover.
+As shown in Ref.\cite{AI03}, this crossover may be accompanied by a hysterisis signaling the mean field discontinuous transition.
 Below, it will be examined how these PPB effects affect the vortex lattice melting line $H_m(T)$.

 The mean field vortex lattice solution is obtained in a conventional manner \cite{Abrikosov}.
 First, as far as any SC fluctuation is absent, the non-Gaussian terms of eq.(\ref{GL}) can be rewritten in the manner